nikitha1608/ChattingWeb/README.md

 # ChattingWeb
 this is an Online chat Web Application to interact with your friends and relatives developed using mern stack

+### To download Frontend Reactjs Dependencies

+use command " npm install --force "

+### To download Backend Nodejs Dependencies

+use command " npm install "

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).